 For your convenience you will be able to schedule any subsequent appointments needed prior to leaving the office.
 These may include appointments for:

 If you’d prefer to wait to schedule your next appointment, you can visit our website 24/7 and schedule an appointment for any of our 19 office locations at your convenience.
 One of our schedulers will be in touch within 24 hours to discuss the reason for your visit, and confirm your next appointment.
 When calling for an appointment call the clinic’s main number and ask for the scheduler for your doctor.
 Please contact the cancer center as soon as possible during regular business hours if you need to cancel an appointment.

-Rocky Mountain Cancer Centers offers a secure link to your health care information, including lab results, through our patient portal, My Care Plus.
+Rocky Mountain Cancer Centers offers a secure link to your health care information, including lab results, through our patient portal, Navigating Care.
 Ask any staff member how to enroll.

 For the convenience of our patients prescribed oral chemotherapy, we can fill your prescriptions in our office, with little or no wait.
 We accept most major prescription benefits providers including Medicare Part B and D.

 Receiving your oral chemotherapy at the point of care also allows our nurses and pharmacy team members to provide you with on-site education and answer any questions you might have.
 Getting started is as easy as providing us with your prescription card and we’ll do the rest.